-158. A brief outline of institutional and stakeholder frameworks by sector, with specific reference to CCA where possible, is given in the following paragraphs.
+159. A brief outline of institutional and stakeholder frameworks by sector, with specific reference to CCA where possible, is given in the following paragraphs.

-- 159. The MAFF is responsible for the programming of the RDP and operates various schemes supporting agriculture.
+- schemes supporting agriculture.
 The MAFF is also responsible for the development programs and strategies in the fishery and aquaculture sectors.
 The State Fund for Agriculture (SFA) deals with administration and controls of direct payments to farmers, payment for projects within the RDP, and the national state aid program in agriculture.
 The Directorate for Rural Development is acting as the managing authority for the RDP and is responsible for the efficient programming, management, and implementation of the program.
-Various administrative units, such as the directorates for livestock and fishery, have activities and policy that is partly related to climate change.
-The main issue is coordination of climate change policy across different directorates. - 160.
+Various administrative units, such as the directorate for livestock, have activities and policy that is partly related to climate change.
+The Maritime and Fisheries Program 2014-2020 is a instrument for implementing the Common Fisheries Policy.
+The main issue is coordination of climate change policy across different directorates. - 161.
 The farm advisory services in Bulgaria are currently delivered by the National Agricultural Advisory Services (NAAS) and private advisory organizations.
 The Bulgarian National Rural Network (NRN), part of the European Network for Rural Development, aims to promote the exchange of information and knowledge among network members to support cooperation activities and strengthen the capacity of local action groups.
 The NRN's activities are coordinated by the Rural Development Directorate, part of the MAFF.
-The National Agency for Fisheries and Aquaculture (NAFA) manages fisheries and aquaculture and provides monitoring and control of fishing, fish-breeding, and aquaculture. - 161.
-The BAS is the leading scientific institution in the country carrying out research and development activities on climate change, examining fluctuations, adaptation of the individual sectors, and so on.
+The National Agency for Fisheries and Aquaculture (NAFA) manages fisheries and aquaculture and provides monitoring and control of fishing, and aquaculture.

+- 162. The BAS is the leading scientific institution in the country carrying out research and development activities on climate change, examining fluctuations, adaptation of the individual sectors, and so on.
 The Agricultural Academy of Bulgaria is a public research organization, responsible for conducting scientific and applied research in the fields of agriculture, fisheries and aquacultures, as well as the food industry.
-Trakia University and Agrarian University - Plovdiv are leading universities in agriculture and agrarian economics and carry out research in agricultural sector development.

-162. Several NGOs have had a direct input on developing the policy in agricultural sectors, such as the National Grain Producers Association, Association of Agricultural Producers in Bulgaria, Bulgarian Association of Organic Products and Bulgarian Association for Dairy Processors.
-The two largest fisheries associations in Bulgaria are the Association of Fish Producers BG Fish and the National Association of Fish Producers.
+Trakia University and Agrarian University Plovdiv are leading universities in agriculture and agrarian economics and carry out research in agricultural sector development. - 163.
+Several NGOs have had a direct input on developing the policy in agricultural sectors, such as the National Grain Producers Association, Association of Agricultural Producers in Bulgaria, Bulgarian Association of Organic Products and Bulgarian Association for Dairy Processors.
+Two of the largest fisheries associations in Bulgaria are the Association of Fish Producers BG Fish and the National Association of Fish Producers.